kevincauto/email-generator/README.md

 ```
 npm install
 ```
-Start the local server:
+Start the local development server:
 ```
 npm start
 ```

 The Purpose
 -----------
-This app is meant to make putting together templated email quick and easy.
+This app is meant to make putting together templated emails quick and easy.